Rebuilding Walls

 in Paul’s analogy, this corresponds to the “fullness of time” when God

-To adopt circumcision now that the “Seed of Abraham”
+To adopt circumcision and the observation of the Jewish

 Jesus came to redeem those “under the Law,” so they could